 Get instant Slack notifications when leads move through your pipeline, and pull up customer details directly within your #sales channels.

-2. Set up a weekly leaderboard
+2. Set up an automated leaderboard

 Sales reps thrive on friendly competition, and knowing where they stand against their colleagues or competitors can be all the motivation they need to raise their game.